yairgil/Docker-Provider/README.md

 Navigate to Kubernetes directory and update the yamls with latest docker image of Linux and Windows Agent and other relevant updates.

 #  Deployment and Validation

-Deploy the Kubernetes yamls on to your Kubernetes cluster with Linux and Windows nodes and make sure no regressions or whatever
+Deploy the Kubernetes yamls on to your Kubernetes cluster with Linux and Windows nodes and make sure all the scenarios works.

+# E2E Tests
+TBD

+# Code of Conduct

+This project has adopted the [Microsoft Open Source Code of Conduct] (https://opensource.microsoft.com/codeofconduct/).
+For more information see the [Code of Conduct FAQ] (https://opensource.microsoft.com/codeofconduct/faq/) or contact opencode@microsoft.com with any additional questions or comments.